Latest Review: Telegraph June 2016 “‘I could comfortably have stumbled off to vegetate quietly on the lawn”

 Which Good Food Guide 5 points and winner of Best Use of Local Produce Award 2010.
 No. 23

-Sitting in the neigh-on comatose village of Murcott, the 15th century inn and its chocolate box exterior (all thatch and whitewash) gives nothing away about the Michelin-starred modern British cooking found inside.
+Sitting in the neigh-on comatose village of Murcott, the fifteenth Century inn and its chocolate box exterior (all thatch and whitewash) gives nothing away about the Michelin-starred modern British cooking found inside.

-Dishes include carefully sourced ingredients along with many house-made products such as smoked salmon, bread and meat from the rare breed Gloucester Old Spots in the garden.
+Ingredients along with many house-made products such as smoked salmon, bread and meat from the rare breed Gloucester Old Spots in the garden, are carefully sourced.”

 Chef-owner Mike North already had experience in the upper echelons of British cuisine when he bought the pub with his wife Imogen in 2006 and it wasn’t long before the infamous French red book took notice and awarded the establishment a coveted star, which it has held ever since.